 [Infographic] An In Vitro Fertilization Timeline

-If you're considering IVF, you may have felt the ups and downs that often come with an infertility journey.
+If you're considering IVF as your fertility treatment procedure, you may have felt the ups and downs that often come with an infertility journey.
 But now, you're ready for a positive, supportive outlook from a team who guides hopeful parents through IVF every day.

 As you're researching the tips, timelines, and the stories of women who came before you, we hope this post is a reassuring and realistic resource for you!